 3. Set up Business Accounting

 Accurate accounting and bookkeeping are essential to the financial wellness and success of any startup.
-From preparing and filing taxes to issuing payroll and even managing business expenses — every startup can benefit from hiring a business accounting service.
-Talk to a business accountant today to find out how much time and money your Arizona startup could save.
+From preparing and filing taxes to issuing payroll and even managing business expenses — every startup can benefit from using good accounting software.

 The next step is to protect your startup in Arizona by getting business insurance.
 Depending on the type of business you’re operating, your insurance requirements and needs may vary.
 So, what is business insurance exactly?
 Business insurance protects your business’s assets from losses that can happen naturally while doing business, such as property damage or lawsuits.
 Here are the types of business insurance to consider: